DanielRojas1920/IAPIA-DanielRojas/README.md

-# Train Model Branch
+# Documentation Branch
-This branch is focused on the training process followed to train the model
+This branch is focused on the documentation created on the development process of the proyect